 Becoming a senior; that time in life where you can actually get away with sleeping too much, get extra cuddles and eat whatever you doggone want.
 Well, it is the same for our furry friends as well, a time to retire the dog zoomies and extensive hikes and get to know their beloved dog beds a little better.

 We tapped into an article by vetSTREET to help get to the bottom of senior dog care, what to expect and how to help our dog during this transitional time.

 Avoid Extensive Activity.

-Exercise is crucial at every age, but instead of a long hike perhaps a shorter, flatter dog walk around the neighborhood or favourite park would suffice.
-Too much exercise will equal to an increased amount of inflammation, which leads to unnecessary pain and other health concerns.
+Exercise is crucial at every age, but instead of a long hike perhaps a shorter, flatter dog walk around the neighbourhood or favourite park would suffice.
+Too much exercise will equal an increased amount of inflammation, which leads to unnecessary pain and other health concerns.

 Having a familiar environment is so important as your dog ages and starts to lose the senses that they have relied on throughout their life.
 Be sure to make your dog as comfortable as possible with soft blankets, orthopedic dog beds and keep a normal routine.

 Be sure to make regular vet appointments to ensure that there are no underlying illnesses that could cause more discomfort than the typical.
 Speak to your Vet about how often and the kinds of tests needed for general upkeep.

 Any kind of change in dog behaviour (i.e. barking, growling, panting, not eating, incontinence, etc.) could mean that there is an underlying illness.
 In which case, take note of this behaviour, the surroundings and anything that is out of the ordinary.
 Bring these concerns to your Vet for further inspection.